PsyTeachR/ads-v1/docs/draft/05-summary.md

 ### Pipes

-For our second detour, let's formally introduce the pipe, that weird `%>%` symbol we've used occasionally.
+For our second detour, let's formally introduce the <a class='glossary' target='_blank' title='' href='https://psyteachr.github.io/glossary/p#pipe'>pipe</a> that weird `%>%` symbol we've used occasionally.
 Pipes allow you to send the output from one function straight into another function.
 Specifically, they send the result of the function before `%>%` to be the first argument of the function after `%>%`.
-It can be useful to translate the pipe as **and then**.
-It's easier to show than tell so let's look at an example.
+It can be useful to translate the pipe as "**and then**".
+It's easier to show than tell, so let's look at an example.

 We could write the above code using a pipe as follows: